playcanvas/playcanvas-sync/README.md

 pcsync pushAll -r "\\.(png|jpeg)"
 ```

-The regular expression tests each file's full path from the root of the target directory.
+The regular expression tests each file's path from the root.

 # Installation

-We recommend using a recent stable version of `node`.
-Dependencies may
+Use a recent stable version of `node`.
+We recommend using `nvm`.
-not compile if your version of `node` is too old. `nvm` offers a
-convenient way to run multiple versions of `node` on your machine.

 Download or clone https://github.com/playcanvas/playcanvas-sync

 On a Mac, install Command Line Tools.
-On Catalina, also do:
+On Catalina, you may also need:
 ```
 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
 ```